top of page

 Having worked in a niche role as a Revenue Analyst and in a broader role in consulting, I got a chance to explore the implementation part of a business.
 However, the overall strategy had always fascinated me.
 I realised that though implementation is critical, the strategies drive the business.
 An MBA would allow me to explore various subjects that are critical in strategy formulation and hence would allow me to do formulate same for businesses in future.

-He was considerate enough to get on a call immediately and then explained a couple of critical things about the interview.
+My mentor was considerate enough to get on a call immediately and then explained a couple of critical things about the interview.
 Post the call, I was absolutely sure that I had to work with him and the same decision turned out to be one of the best decisions.

 I believe that ISB’s applications are more than just regular essays.
 I believe that ISB truly wants to focus on personalities and identify the best in them.